embeddedartistry/libc/docs/CONTRIBUTING.md

 This repository uses [Architecture Decision Records](https://embeddedartistry.com/blog/2018/4/5/documenting-architectural-decisions-within-our-repositories).
 Please install [`adr-tools`](https://github.com/npryce/adr-tools) to contribute to architecture decisions.

-If you are using OSX, you can install `adr-tools` through Homebrew:
+If you are using OS X, you can install `adr-tools` through Homebrew:

 ```
 brew install adr-tools